Antoniano1963/TSP-Solver-Analyze/README.md

 ![training_performance2](README.assets/training_performance2.png)

-<center style="color:#C0C0C0;">The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (increase the performance of the model with continued training)   Figure6</center>
+<center style="color:#C0C0C0;">The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (Add the performance of the model with continued training)   Figure6</center>

 #### AM Position Embedding Experiment